 SAM03D A

-Just back from leading a tour of the barrows at the National Trust’s Visitors’ Centre at Sutton Hoo, Summer 2003 (thanks to Jane Newick for the picture).
+Just back from leading a tour of the barrows at Sutton Hoo on Summer 2003 (thanks to Jane Newick for the picture).
 In the foreground is my wonderful old work-horse BMW R1100RT

 michael-sam0054

-On site with Prof. Michael Alexander, April 2009, with my replica of the royal lyre of Sutton Hoo (thanks to David Addy for the picture)
+On site with Professor Michael Alexander, April 2009, with my replica of the royal lyre of Sutton Hoo (thanks to David Addy for the picture)

 Sam on Beemer in Gothenberg Autumn 2011